 Geography: San Luis Obispo County, one of California's 27 original counties created in 1850, is located along the Pacific Coast, approximately 200 miles north of Los Angeles and 235 miles south of San Francisco.
 Most of the county's 3,326 square miles are unincorporated.
 The majority of residents live along the coast or along the corridor of Highway 101.
 The eastern region is sparsely populated with vast areas of agricultural and government lands between small, unincorporated towns.
-This region will soon house two solar power farms as well.
+Two large Solar Farms have been under construction and are currently operational in this section of the County.